A method to segment maps from different modalities using free space layout -- MAORIS : MAp Of RIpples Segmentation: Map segmentation

 However, it is important that ripples are merged into the region they belong to.
 Otherwise, two ripples could be merged together, creating a non-ripple region where there shouldn't be any, over-segmenting the map.
 Since ripples are smaller than the region they belong to, by considering regions from the one with the highest pixel value to the lowest, the algorithm merges large ripples into large regions first, before merging the smaller ripples into the remaining regions, thus avoiding over-segmentation.

 Only a simple rule is needed to detect ripples.
-Since ripples are elongated, around half of their contour is in contact with an adjacent region, that we will refer to as a neighbor region.
-If more than 40\% of the contour of a region is in contact with a neighbor region, the region is merged in its neighbor.
+Since ripples are elongated, around half of their contour is in contact with an adjacent region, i.e a neighbor region.
+If more than 40\% of the contour of a region is in contact with a neighbor region, the region is merged with its neighbor.
 If a region is a ripple of more than one region, it is merged with the region that has the closest pixel value.
 Every time a ripple is merged, all neighboring regions of the ripple are checked again to see if they became ripples of the new, merged, region.
 A stability analysis is shown in \cref{subsec:stability} confirming that using 40\% leads to good segmentations of the maps.

 The segmentation of a sketch map, after ripple merging, can be seen in \cref{fig:ripples}.